11 Things You Should Never Do When Approaching A Literary Agent

 Don’t talk about socialism.
 Unless your novel is about politics, stay on the subject of your novel and don’t discuss world politics or irrelevant issues.

 Don’t guess the age category for your novel.
-Never tell your agent that an eleven-year-old can read your novel when the age category is New Adult and not Young Adult.
+Never tell the agent that you are pitching that an eleven-year-old can read your novel when you have no idea about the age category of your genre.

 Don’t discuss fake radio stations.
 There’s no way fake radio stations will sell your novel to the agent, especially when it has nothing to do with anything.
 It’s foolish to talk about radio stations that don’t exist and it damages your reputation.